CSC-3380-Spring-2024/Team-1/README.md

 # Team-1

-App that essentially provides as a database for the game 'palworld'
+Our app Palpedia acts as a companion/Database app to give information on the Breeding probabilities, Map information, and general PalPedia deck with all of the Pals stats.